queengooborg/OpenTag3D/README.md

 If a filament manufacturer wishes to only implement the core data for their spools, then the NTAG213 (144-byte) tags are a valid alternative.

-In the current version of the specification, NTAG215 (540-byte) tags are also compatible, but is just underneath the amount of bytes reserved for future use.
+In the current version of the specification, NTAG215 (540-byte) tags are also compatible.

 ## Mechanical Standard